HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Over the course of the past decade, search engines, particularly Google, have continued to push towards becoming the presentation layer of the web.
 These advancements are partially driven by their improved ability to extract information from unstructured content (e.g., [passage indexing](https://blog.google/products/search/search-on/)) and the adoption of semantic markup in the form of structured data.
 Content creators and developers have been encouraged to implement structured data to give more visibility to their content within components of search results.

-In a move from “strings to things” , search engines have agreed upon a broad vocabulary of objects in support of marking up a variety of people, places, and things within web content.
+In a move from "strings to things" , search engines have agreed upon a broad vocabulary of objects in support of marking up a variety of people, places, and things within web content.
 However, only a subset of that vocabulary triggers inclusion within search results components.
-Google specifies those that they support and how they’re displayed in their [“Search Gallery”](https://developers.google.com/search/docs/guides/search-gallery), and provides [a tool](https://search.google.com/test/rich-results) to validate their support and implementation.
+Google specifies those that they support and how they're displayed in their ["Search Gallery"](https://developers.google.com/search/docs/guides/search-gallery), and provides [a tool](https://search.google.com/test/rich-results) to validate their support and implementation.

 As search engines evolve to reflect more of these elements in search results, the incidence rates of the different  vocabulary changes across the web.